User's Guide: Alert Management

 Perform the following steps to integrate Fortanix DSM with Syslog:

-1. Click the CONFIGURE button corresponding to Syslog allow Fortanix DSM to send alerts to your Syslog server for streamlined log management.
+1. Click CONFIGURE next to Syslog to allow Fortanix DSM to send alerts to your Syslog server for streamlined log management.

-2. In the Syslog Alert Management Integration section, enter the following information to connect to your Syslog server:
+2. In the Syslog Alert Management Integration form, enter the following details to connect to your Syslog server:

-Click the UPLOAD A FILE button to upload the CA certificate.
-When Fortanix DSM as a client connects to the Syslog server and is presented the server’s certificate, it validates the connection using the enrolled custom CA Certificate.
+• If your organization uses a self-signed certificate issued by an internal Certificate Authority (CA), select Custom CA Certificate.
+Click UPLOAD A FILE to upload your CA certificate.
+When Fortanix DSM, acting as a client, connects to the Syslog server and receives the server’s certificate, it validates the certificate using the uploaded custom CA certificate.

-• Facility: Select the required well-defined facility from the drop-down menu to categorize the log under a specific Syslog facility for targeted filtering.
-The Facility list includes standard options such as User, Local0, Local1, and so on.
-For example, you can configure Fortanix DSM to use the Local0 facility to help filter logs from a particular appliance by facility.
+• Facility: When you log an event in Syslog, you can choose from different facilities.
+Use this setting to filter logs by a specific facility, such as User, Local0, Local1, and others defined by the Syslog protocol.
+For example, you can configure Fortanix DSM to use the Local0 facility to easily filter logs from a specific appliance.

 4.0 Edit the Configuration for SIEM Tools